top of page

 Michael Remole, MA LCPC, NCC, NLC-C, EP

 Michael is passionate about neuroscience and understanding the impact of trauma on the brain.
-Michael has completed Phase II/TTT and Neurosequential Model of Reflective Supervision with the Neurosequential Model of Therapeutics course taught by the leading trauma expert Bruce D. Perry MD, PhD.
-A part of his training is to work with mentors and help Phase II participants.
+Michael has completed the NMT Training through Phase III/Mentor level and Neurosequential Model of Reflective Supervision trauma expert Bruce D. Perry MD, PhD.
 Michael has completed his EMDR training and has earned his certificate as an EMDR Child Specialist.
-He is currently enrolled with UC Davis as a fellow in the Infant-Parent Child Institute.
-Michael is former a trainer for Natural Lifemanship, the model of therapy that incorporates the Neurosequential model to understand human and horse brain development.

 Michael was recently recognized by The Trauma Therapist Podcast as one of the "Incredible People."
 He currently serves as the Executive Director of Hooves of Hope, a faith-based mentoring program that teaches basic horsemanship skills and helps individuals explore their faith.
 Remole also serves on the Board of Directors for the Prevent Child Abuse Illinois, Vermilion County 708 Mental Health Board and Emerald Springs Equine Services in Granby Connecticut.